tarantool/doc/doc/how-to/getting_started_net_box.rst

     - [600, 'TEST600']
     ...

-Now, let's replace the existing tuple with a new one
+Then, replace the existing tuple with a new one

 ..  code-block:: tarantoolsession